SDWebImage/SDWebImageSwiftUI/README.md

 - [x] Supports indicator with activity/progress indicator and customization
 - [x] Supports built-in animation and transition, powered by SwiftUI

-Note: This `WebImage` using `Image` for internal implementation, which is the best compatible for SwiftUI layout and animation system.
-But it supports static image format only, because unlike `UIImageView` in UIKit, SwiftUI's `Image` does not support animation.

 ```swift
 var body: some View {
     WebImage(url: URL(string: "https://nokiatech.github.io/heif/content/images/ski_jump_1440x960.heic"))